sterpe/mass-effect/README.md

 The rule's purpose is intended to enforce narrative logic onto the playthrough.

+Note on Tantau & Pinnacle Station:

+Tantau, the site of Wrex's loyalty mission, and Pinnacle Station which this rule defines as an exempted hub world are both in the same system (somewhere in Phoenix Massing Cluster, I believe).
+The _Normandy_ may enter and leave the star system at will without first completing Tantau's quests, however once a landing party drops to Tantau this rule applies as normal.

 ### Mass Effect 2

 #### Scorched Earth `*`